 Just as he uttered these words, his smile ebbed away.

 His intuition forewarned him that a young man would soon enter Rachael’s life.
-Sitting perfectly still, he stared blankly ahead as a series of visions swept before him.
+Sitting perfectly still, he stared ahead blankly as a series of visions swept before him.
 They were quick flashes, but yet so vivid, much like sitting in front of a TV.
 Right away he knew their precise meaning.